Full-time: 2 years

 Additional information for all applicants

-Please note that admissions for the course is conducted on a gathered field basis and this course had an application deadline of Friday 13 July 2018.
-Applications are currently being considered and interviews are to be held on 18 and 25 July 2018.
-To find out more about the definition and process of a gathered field please see our Gathered Field Policy.
+Admission for the course is conducted on a gathered field basis and this course has an application deadline of Monday 7 January 2019.
+To find out more about the definition and process of a gathered field, please see our Gathered Field Policy.

 The course can lead you to a career in areas such as mental health, education, the prison service, social services and the voluntary sector, as well as in private practice (following gaining additional post training clinical experience), and increasingly, in business.